Mackintosh (brand)

 Mackintosh is a raincoat and jacket brand founded in 1824 in Scotland, and owned by Tokyo firm Yagi Tsusho (八木通商) since 2007.

 Yagi Tsusho also distributes Barbour in the Japanese market.
 It is named after its Scottish founder Charles Macintosh.
-(The variant spelling of "Mackintosh" is now the generalized term for a raincoat.)
+The common name "mackintosh" is now the generalised term for a balmacaan-style raincoat.

 History

 Charles Macintosh started his waterproof raincoat company in 1824.

 In 1830 Macintosh's company merged with the clothing company of Thomas Hancock in Manchester.
 Hancock had also been experimenting with rubber coated fabrics since 1819.
 Production of rubberised coats soon spread across the UK.
 All kinds of coats were produced with rubberized material, including riding coats and coats supplied to the British Army, British railways, and UK police forces.

 Early coats had problems with poor smell, stiffness, and a tendency to melt in hot weather.
 Hancock improved his waterproof fabrics, patenting a method for vulcanising rubber in 1843, solving many of the problems.